 To begin, place your bath salts, Natrasorb Bath, coffee grounds, pumpkin powder and milk powder into separate glass bowls.
 Set aside all bowls except for the bath salts.

 Using a dropper, add the fractionated coconut oil to your bowl of bath salts and mix gently.

 Once the salts are coated in oil, slow sprinkle a tablespoon (or more) of pumpkin powder to colour the salts a lovely light orange colour.
 Stir gently.
 Repeat until you get your desired colour.
 If you choose, you can also add a dash of coffee grounds to the salts.
 Or, you can chose to add the coffee later during the layering process.

 Slowly add your essential oils to the bowl of Natrasorb Bath.
 Mix gently but thoroughly.
 Then, add your bowl of milk powder the the bowl of Natrasorb and mix to combine.

 Prepare the soak by layering the ingredients in a glass jar that comes with a lid or cork stopper, such as the one shown in the photos.
-Alternatively, you can layer the bath soak in glass bath vials, also pictured.
+Alternatively, you can layer the bath soak in glass bath vials, which are also called bath shots and are also pictured.